It’s a strange time to be alive, but I imagine we say that every lifetime.

 Our fears and doubts seem to be fuelling our future far more than our faith and hope.

-Life is not at all easy for most people alive today, and this past year it seems people left the planet in droves!
+ot at all easy for most people alive today, and this past year it seems people left the planet in droves!

 I know, compared to most alive today, I have it easy.